 In the event the immune system is compromised due to chronic diseases or one is scheduled to go for an organ transplant, a tooth with a high risk of infection needs to be pulled out to prevent possible risks to other medical procedures.

 Abnormalities in the mouth and jaw may result in tooth extraction and removal.
 This is often common when the mouth is overcrowded, and teeth cannot fully break out from the gum.
-In such cases, the orthodontist recommends a tooth extraction.
+In such cases, the best orthodontist like one from Kumra Orthodontics recommends a tooth extraction.

 - Presence of abscess